vinceemata/data/README.md

 # data
 Bootcamp Projects

-Files uploaded in this repo are projects from my Data Analytics Bootcamp Cohort 8 in Eskwelabs
+Files uploaded are projects from my Data Analytics Bootcamp Cohort 8 in Eskwelabs

 Sprint 1 - Our assigned country is Myanmar and the dataset used is CO2 Emission in SEA